-As I left in my brand-new Peugeot rental (the second time I've gotten one at Zurich airport), it was warm and raining lightly but steadily the entire way to Ebenalp, a local's-only ski area.
+As I left in my brand-new Peugeot rental (the odometer was at .3 km -- the second time in two years that I've received an undriven car at Zurich airport), it was warm and raining lightly but steadily the entire way to Ebenalp, a local's-only ski area.
 Once again, the only reason I know about it is thanks to a mouth-watering trip report on Alpinforum, where this guy hit the jackpot with a bluebird day right after a storm and snow down to the valley floor.
 You'll see that I didn't have his luck.

 You drive through the hilly, low-elevation agricultural region of Appenzell, known primarily for its cheese: